zx80/flask-simple-auth/docs/DOCUMENTATION.md

 used for the same purpose.

-By default, authentication is performed when required on a route by trying all allowed schemes in turn.
+By default, authentication is performed when required on a route by trying all enabled schemes in turn.
 This can be changed by setting `FSA_AUTH_DEFAULT` to a subset of `FSA_AUTH`, in which case other schemes will only be tried if set explicitely on a route with `auth=…`.